Team-Failure/Failbreak/README.md

 ## Usage

-The roothide Bootstrap application **must** be installed with [TrollStore](https://ios.cfw.guide/installing-trollstore/).
+The Failbreak application **must** be installed with [TrollStore](https://ios.cfw.guide/installing-trollstore/).
 Use version `2.0.9` or later for enabling developer mode on-device.

-Tweaks not compiled or converted to roothide will not work out-of-the-box with roothide Bootstrap.
+Tweaks not compiled or converted to our Procursus will not work out-of-the-box with Failbreak.
 Refer to the FAQ below on how to use roothide Patcher.

-By design, roothide does not inject tweaks into any applications by default.
-To enable tweak injection into an application, press `App List` in the Bootstrap app, and enable the toggle of the application you want to inject into.
-Injection into `com.apple.springboard` or daemons is not possible with the roothide Bootstrap.
+By design, our Procursus does not inject tweaks into any applications by default.
+To enable tweak injection into an application, press `App List` in the Failbreak app, and enable the toggle of the application you want to inject into.
+Injection into `com.apple.springboard` or daemons is not possible with Failbreak.
 Refer to the FAQ below on injection into `com.apple.springboard`.

-**A roothide Bootstrap FAQ** is available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md).
+**A roothide Bootstrap FAQ** is available [here](https://github.com/dleovl/Bootstrap/blob/faq/README.md). (it is the roothide Bootstrap FAQ because it is just a fork)

 ## Develop tweaks

-Both rootful and rootless tweaks aren't out-of-the-box compatible with roothide, so you'll need to develop them specifically to support it.
+Both rootful and rootless tweaks aren't out-of-the-box compatible with our Procursus, so you'll need to develop them specifically to support it.
 You can refer to the developer documentation [here](https://github.com/roothide/Developer).

 ## Discord server

 You can join the roothide Discord server for support or general discussion [here](https://discord.com/invite/scqCkumAYp).

+For moment the Team Failure's discord server is not created.

 ## The "Our Table" Icon